m4opt/m4opt/docs/related.rst

 ====================================
 |M4OPT| builds off of the work of several previous scheduling programs, software releases, and projects linked here.
-Additionally, linked here are several tutorials, talks and other sources of documentation the developers found useful when creating |M4OPT| or other MILP-based schedulers.
+Additionally, linked here are several tutorials, talks and other sources of documentation the developers found useful when creating |M4OPT| and other MILP-based schedulers.

 Previous Projects
 -----------------